armory/minnaker/guides/first-pipeline.md

 * `test`
 * `prod`

-You can do this from the command line on the Mini-Spinnaker instance:
+You can do this from the command line on the Minnaker instance:

 ```bash
 kubectl create ns dev